szilvia-csernus/book-cycle/README.md

 ## Images

-* Background image: https://unsplash.com/photos/OQSCtabGkSY - Photo by [Jessica Ruscello]("https://unsplash.com/@jruscello?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText") on [Unsplash]("https://unsplash.com/photos/OQSCtabGkSY?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText")
+- **Background image:** [Unsplash](https://unsplash.com/photos/OQSCtabGkSY) - Photo by [Jessica Ruscello](https://unsplash.com/@jruscello?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/OQSCtabGkSY?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText).

-* Google logo: Vectors and icons by [Google Design](https://design.google/?ref=svgrepo.com) in Logo License via [SVG Repo](https://www.svgrepo.com/).
+- **Google logo:** Vectors and icons by [Google Design](https://design.google/?ref=svgrepo.com) in Logo License via [SVG Repo](https://www.svgrepo.com/).

-* The book images were taken from the publishers' websites.
-As this project was created for educational purposes only, it is exempt to copyright law.
+- The book images were taken from the publishers' websites.
+As this project was created for educational purposes only, it is exempt from copyright law.
 Nevertheless, I credited all products by providing a link to the original website.
-For further information, please refer to the UK government's website:  https://www.gov.uk/guidance/exceptions-to-copyright#non-commercial-research-and-private-study
+For further information, please refer to the UK government's website: [Exceptions to Copyright](https://www.gov.uk/guidance/exceptions-to-copyright#non-commercial-research-and-private-study).